Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 ## 5. 🔍 Verifying Script Application with `gpresult`

-Use the gpresult command to verify that the startup and shutdown scripts are applied to the system.
-This helps ensure that the correct policies are in place.
+Following the configuration, I used the `gpresult /h report.html` command on the target system.
+The detailed HTML report confirmed that the correct Group Policy Object containing the startup and shutdown scripts was successfully applied to the computer, verifying the policies were in place.

 📸 **Verifying the Script with `gpresult` on `AD-WIN11-01`**